-At fair value based on market price, etc., as of the balance sheet date (All valuation differences are reported as a component of net assets.
+(1) Securities Investments in subsidiaries and associated companies At cost determined by the moving-average method Available-for-sale securities Those with determinable fair values At fair value based on market price, etc., as of the balance sheet date (All valuation differences are reported as a component of equity.
 The cost of securities sold is determined by the moving-average method.)

-Those without determinable fair values.....

-At cost determined by the moving-average method Investments in limited partnerships, which are considered securities under Article 2, Paragraph 2 of the Japanese Financial Instruments and Exchange Act, are recorded under the equity method and based on the latest financial statements available on the reportable date ruled by the partnership contracts.

-(2) Derivative financial instruments......
-At fair value
+Those without determinable fair values At cost determined by the moving-average method Investments in limited partnerships, which are considered securities under Article 2, Paragraph 2 of the Japanese Financial Instruments and Exchange Act, are recorded under the equity method and based on the latest financial statements available on the reportable date ruled by the partnership contracts.
+(2) Derivative financial instruments At fair value